Hawaii Five-O (1968 TV series) season 7

-This is a list of episodes from the seventh season of Hawaii Five-O. During this season, the characters Ben Kokua (played by Al Harrington) and Frank Kamana (not part of main cast and played by Doug Mossman) alternately appears as a member of the Five-O squad.
+This is a list of episodes from the seventh season of Hawaii Five-O. During this season, the characters Ben Kokua (played by Al Harrington) and Frank Kamana (not part of main cast and played by Doug Mossman) alternately appear as a member of the Five-O squad.
 This is the first season following the death of the creator and executive producer Leonard Freeman.

 Broadcast history

 The season originally aired Tuesdays at 9:00-10:00 pm (EST).

 DVD release

 The season was released on DVD by Paramount Home Video.